Display data from multiple Gravity Forms on your site

 Two forms in Gravity Forms, one called 'Client details' and another called 'Client feedback'

-Our goal is to join these forms together, creating one, long entry and then display that data in a single table using GravityView.
+Our goal is to join these forms together, creating one, long entry and then insert that data into a single table using GravityView.

 Creating the View